 I recall in my previous capacity, once upon a time an internal company newsletter that was published by the accounting department.
 For the most part accounting, for me is not exciting.
 The day in the life of someone who is reading numbers all day long, is not an exciting concept for me.
 However I read their weekly newsletter, they included found articles about other events going on at the bank, other activities going on within their department, and the approach was humorous, insightful, and intelligent.
 This concept holds true for twitter.

-you do start interacting with the global market, have a plan, and be consistent.
+Launching Social Media for your business is not step number 1.
+But when you do start interacting with the global market, have a plan, and be consistent. |

 Give the News